-Chick-Fil-A Banned From San Antonio Airport, Now The Texas Attorney General Wants To Investigate
+Chick-fil-A Banned From San Antonio Airport, Now The Texas Attorney General Wants To Investigate

 — Greg Abbott (@GregAbbott_TX) March 28, 2019

 Paxton doesn’t see things that way.
-He believes the San Antonio City Council may have illegally discriminated against the company on the basis of religion, considering that Chick-Fil-A is owned by evangelical Christians.
+He believes the San Antonio City Council may have illegally discriminated against the company on the basis of religion, considering that Chick-fil-A is owned by evangelical Christians.
 In a letter to San Antonio officials, he called the decision “the opposite of tolerance” and a “discriminatory decision.”

 “The Constitution’s protection of religious liberty is somehow even better than Chick-fil-A’s chicken.
 Unfortunately, I have serious concerns that both are under assault at the San Antonio airport.”